sphinx-cryptography/mix_server/README.md

 # acknowledgments

-Thanks to Yawning Angel for the inspiring design of the Katzenpost mix server library.
+Thanks to Yawning Angel for the inspiring design of the Katzenpost mix server library: https://github.com/katzenpost/server

 # license